Forward by Taf Baig

 Myth #8: Government support for ‘green’ assures credibility

-When the federal government and large states like California and New York institute environmental programs, other state and local governments follow.
+When the federal government and large states like California Air Resource Board, and New York institute environmental programs, other state and local governments follow.
 This has tremendous influences on what is bought and sold in the marketplace, whether useful or not.

 Given the eco-centric world in which we live, politicians and government agencies want to look and be “green.”
 And they should because government at all levels collectively make up the most wasteful and biggest polluting entity in the nation.